 The Parish has had three pastors, two interim pastors and, after three years of searching, one permanent pastor since Fr.
 Sullivan’s retirement in 1997.
 Fr.
 Larry Morrison served the Parish on an interim basis for three years (1998-2000).
 He was followed by the Rev. Mary Jean Metzger, who took over for a year in 2000; Mother Metzger was the first female pastor to serve the Parish.
-The Rev. Patrick Hunt was our interim priest from 2001 - 2004.
+The Rev. Patrick Hunt was called as Priest-in-Charge from 2001 - 2004.
 Finally, the Rev. Daniel W. Hinkle became our interim priest in 2005, continuing the regular ministry services and guiding St. John’s through our transition period

 As we move into a new century

 Our most recent rector, the Rev. Margaret Sterchi, accepted our call and began her service at St. John's on December 16, 2006.
 Her ministry among us has opened the door, once again, to a flourishing period of growth and a guiding spirit during times of change within the Episcopal Church.
 We are currently under the leadership of our interim rector, Rev. Don Caron, and will welcome a new priest in the summer of 2019.
 We celebrated our 225th anniversary in 2015 and we have never been a stronger more welcoming parish family.

 History of Rectors